juwon0605/juwon0605/README.md

  - Use AWS EC2, RDS and S3 to develop and deploy applications

- - Experience in full cycle development cycle from planning to design to development
+ - Experience in full development cycle from planning to design to development
 </div>
 </details>